vdmrcll/ai-texture-delightier/README.md

 * **1024×1024:** Not recommended and may produce artifacts.
 * **4096×4096 and larger:** Not recommended.
 Larger textures require substantially more VRAM and may exceed the available memory on typical GPUs.
-* Processing 4K textures may require approximately **24 GB of VRAM**, depending on the configuration.

 For the most predictable results, use **2048×2048 textures**.